HIKE TO: San Gabriel Peak

 HIKE PERMIT: no

 LOCATION: Angeles National Forest, Los Angeles/ Southern California

-For National Trails Day 2019, I decided to do a last minute sunset hike in Angeles National Forest.
+For National Trails Day 2019, I decided to do a last-minute sunset hike in Angeles National Forest to San Gabriel Peak.
 On overcast days, it’s always a debate whether to attempt a sunset hike or not because I feel like there’s usually no views… but I always regret it – so I went for it.
 If you’re ever unsure – don’t question it and just go because if you’re lucky, you’ll be rewarded with the most epic sunset colors in the sky.

 San Gabriel Peak Trail